 Don’t worry.
 You don’t have to bother about installing it on a server.
 There is a free and open source desktop version of ONLYOFFICE.
 You can even get .deb and .rpm binaries to easily install it on your desktop Linux system.
 A flatpak package is also available on Flathub.

 If you are using Nextcloud as a collaboration platform, you can also use OnlyOffice as an online office suite.

 When Oracle decided to discontinue the development of OpenOffice, it was The Document Foundation who forked it and gave us what is known as LibreOffice.
 Since then, several Linux distributions have replaced OpenOffice for LibreOffice as their default office application.

-It is available for Linux, Windows, and macOS which makes it easy to use in a cross-platform environment.
+It is available for Linux, Windows, and macOS, making it easy to use in a cross-platform environment.
 Same as Apache OpenOffice, this too includes support for MS Office files apart from its own OpenDocument format.
 It also contains the same applications as Apache OpenOffice.

 You can also use LibreOffice as a collaborative platform using Collabora Online.
 Basically, LibreOffice is a complete package and undoubtedly the best Microsoft Office alternative for Linux, Windows, and macOS.

 If you only want an application to write documents, not spreadsheets and presentation slides, you may check out the list of open source word processors.
 It has some additional options that have not been mentioned here.